tin6150/inet-dev-class/tig/README.rst

 # edit docker-compose.yml and telegraph.conf to suit local system need.
 # port 3000 was in use on bofh_zorin

-docker-compose up 	# see console output, but if hit ^C in this window, all 3 containers are closed! docker-compose up -d	# daemon mode docker-compose logs --tail=5 influxdb
+docker-compose up | tee compose.out 	# see console output, but if hit ^C in this window, all 3 containers are closed! docker-compose up -d			# daemon mode docker-compose logs --tail=5 influxdb   #

 docker ps
 docker ps -a